 Attached to the invitation to attend a swim meet will be a Meet Package.
 This provides all the information about times, location, fees etc that both the swimmer and the parents need to know about the swim meet.
 The package can also be found on the website of the club hosting the swim meet.
 It is a good idea to check the package on the host club’s website in the week prior to a meet since warm-up times and session times can often change.
 It is the parent/swimmer’s responsibility (not the coach’s) to know when they have to be at the pool for warm-up.

 Training for each swim group is individualized.
-Click HERE for the 2016-2017 training schedule.
+Click HERE for the current year training schedule.

 How does my swimmer move from group to group?

 Group movement is based on the coach’s evaluation and/or qualifying times.
 Some of the criteria are on our website.
 When selecting for the groups we try to create the most compatible group as possible in terms of racing and training speed and age.